-A third important application of DTF has to do with realizing that new organization designs_require taking into account the unequal cognitive resources available in a group or "circle".

-Where a cognitively defined management hierarchy does not exist, as is the case, for example, in holacracy, individuals require assistance with developing fluidity of thinking to various degrees, depending on the zone of proximal development they are in (Vygotsky 1978).
+A third important application of DTF has to do with realizing that new organization designs require taking into account the unequal cognitive resources available in a group or "circle".
+Where a cognitively defined management hierarchy does not exist as is the case, e.g., in holacracy, individuals require assistance with developing fluidity of thinking to various degrees, depending on the zone of proximal development they are in (Vygotsky 1978).
 In this context, both DTF assessment and cognitive coaching become crucial aids for implementing designs aiming to establish a deliberately developmental organization (DDO).

-Since DDO has so far only been thought about in social-emotional terms (Kegan 1982) but not cognitive terms - other than by Laske (2015, 2008), holacratic designs face undiminished hurdles (Boyd and Laske 2017)
+Since DDO has so far only been thought about in social-emotional (Kegan 1982) but not cognitive terms (Laske 2015, 2008), holacratic designs face undiminished hurdles (Boyd and Laske 2017)